 The Proceeds of Crime Act 2002 requires you to submit a Suspicious Activity Report to the National Crime Agency if you know or suspect that a person is engaged in, or attempting, money laundering.

-The Money Laundering Regulations 2007 apply to banks, building societies and credit unions.
-They also apply to other firms undertaking certain financial activities (see Schedule 1 of the regulations).
+The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 apply to banks, building societies and credit unions.
+They also apply to other firms undertaking certain financial activities (see Schedule 2 of the regulations).
 These will normally include investment managers and stockbrokers, e-money institutions, payment institutions, consumer credit firms offering lending services, financial advisors, investment firms, asset managers and those providing safety deposit services.
 These regulations require you to apply risk-based customer due diligence measures and take other steps to prevent your services from being used for money laundering or terrorist financing.

 We require all authorised firms subject to the Money Laundering Regulations to meet additional but complementary regulatory obligation to apply policies and procedures to minimise their money laundering risk.
 Your internal controls effectively monitor and manage your firm’s compliance with anti-money-laundering (AML) policies and procedures.
 These controls need to be appropriate to the size of your firm, the products you offer, the parts of the world where you do business and types of customers who use your services.

 - give overall responsibility for anti money-laundering systems and controls to a director or senior manager.
 They should know about the money-laundering risks to your firm and make sure steps are taken to mitigate those risks effectively

 - appoint a Money Laundering Reporting Officer (MLRO), who is a focus for the firm’s AML activity.
 The MLRO supervises the firm’s compliance with its AML obligations.
 If you are a sole trader with no employees you are not subject to this requirement